It is said that collectively, we as consumers are incredibly powerful! Strong words I am sure that you will agree!

 It is those words that can cause the most damage.
-You see when we vote with our feet – it definitely has a negative impact on the bottom line, but when we vote with our words the negative impact on the bottom line is far greater because not only has that company lost our sale, but in all probability it has also lost the sale of all the people that we have spoken to.
+You see when we vote with our feet – it definitely has a negative impact on the bottom line, but when we vote with our words the negative impact on the bottom line is far greater because not only has that company lost our sales, but in all probability, it has also lost the sale of all the people that we have spoken to.

-As a service provider you should be continuously trying to find ways in which to ‘up’ the level of your service.
+As a service provider, you should be continuously trying to find ways in which to ‘up’ the level of your service.